pi-star-2025/pi_star/Biology + Chemistry/elements/potassium.md

 This is due strictly due to a photonic (light) preference for one speed or another.

 Also, with biological life there are two core personalities.
 One is blue going up; the other is pink (slow red) going down.

+## 3.1415

+Potassium describes 3.14 in a unique way.

+The nucleus (outer eleectron) and 2 electrons are a triangle.

+Then you describe c^2, or 4^2, with the middle 16 electrons.

+Sodium meanwhile has 8 electrons, bc it has *not* slowed down the c^2 mirror.

+Hence, *really* sodium describes 3.14, whereas potassium describes 3.1415.

+In this case, the .15 element is derived from whatever uses potassium as its compass.

+In this case, nitrogen decisions reference the sodium/potassium +/- electrical current, which means that sodium/potassium is the core "magnetic" field for red/blue/green vision at the 4D level.